 View/comment on a planning application

-You can search for a planning application or decision to view all details, documents, plans and to make comments that support, object or are neutral towards the application.
+Search for a planning application or decision to view all details, documents, plans and to make comments that support, object or are neutral towards the application.

 - Simple search - by keyword, postcode, address line, reference number

 - Advanced search - reference numbers, application details, application dates